opendatasoft/ods-documentation/source/publishing_data/10_checking_dataset_history/checking_dataset_history.rst

    :class: caution

    Use this feature with caution, as it can be risky for the dataset when it comes to more important configurations.
 We especially would not advise to go back to a configuration that was operated before a source change.

+   Note also that in case the dataset was duplicated: it isn't possible to revert to a former version if the dataset source was added by another user.